Love Is In The Air. Can You Feel It?

 Do not skirt the issue or leave gray areas.
 Determine your fraternization (or non-fraternization) policy, announce it, and stick to it.
 Include procedures for when a relationship does develop, whether permitted or not.
 For example, if your policy prohibits a manager from becoming romantically involved with a direct report, what should they do if a relationship unintentionally develops?
 They could keep it a secret.
 Alternatively, you could ask them to divulge the information, so you can come up with a viable solution before any issues do arise.
 Some companies chose to institute a “love contract” when employees desire to date.
 This document, signed by the couple, outlines acceptable office behavior and confirms the relationship is consensual.

-Focusing on sexual harassment – the behavior, versus relationships, will lay out expectations for what is not tolerated in the workplace.
-Ensure the process for employees to file sexual harassment complaints is clear and updated, and that all employees have signed off on the policies.
+Focusing on sexual harassment – the behavior, versus relationships, will layout expectations for what is not tolerated in the workplace.
+Next, ensure the process for employees to file sexual harassment complaints is clear and updated.
+Also, make sure all employees have signed off on the policies.

 5. If you find that romantic relationships are common in your organization or industry, and you are not against them, consider hosting a training session on navigating romantic relationships in the workplace.

-Tandem HR is a certified Professional Employer Organization (CPEO) providing hundreds of businesses with high-touch and custom HR solutions.
+Tandem HR is a Certified Professional Employer Organization (CPEO) providing hundreds of businesses with high-touch and custom HR solutions.
 We provide payroll, benefits, risk management, employee relations and much more.